XinYangMTSU/D3JS/Intro.md

 Following the D3 margin convention to give us a space to put our axes

+### SVG Groups

+Groups are invisible containers for structuring SVGs Have translation attributes for moving multiple SVGs at once

 # `4.
 Make it Interactive`

 # `5.
 Some cool examples of D3 projects`